 The Expression has a fairly nice interface with a large screen that clearly displays menus.
 It would be easier to navigate through those menus if it were a touchscreen, but alas you must navigate with a set of arrow buttons instead.
 This isn't a huge deal, but can definitely feel a bit tedious compared to the touchscreen models.
 The Expression also has a USB port for printing from a flash drive, and is one of the few models we've encountered that also has an SD card slot.

 Where the Expression really lost some points was in its initial setup.
-It was the only printer we used that forced was to print out multiple test pages (pictured below), and then manually enter feedback based on how those test pages looked.
+It was the only printer we used that forced us to print out multiple test pages (pictured below), and then manually enter feedback based on how those test pages looked.
 This is a one time process, but we definitely didn't expect to have to sit down with the printer for 35 minutes to get it up and running.

 Graphics and Photos

-The Expression earned a relatively good score of 5 out of 10 in our graphics and photos testing.
-This put it above average in a metric where scores ranged from 2 to 7.
+The Expression earned a relatively good score of 5 out of 10, putting it above average in our graphics and photos testing.

 The Expression was one of the better performers when it came to printing out photos, which were high resolution and had no visible print lines (small breaks in the image that can appear when printing large photos).
 However, the colors were just a tad faded when compared to the HP Envy 4520, which printed the best photos in our testing.

 The Expression also printed crisp bar charts and line graphs, though the color could sometimes look a bit washed out in these as well.

-The Expression was on the slower side earning a 4 out of 10 in our printing speed testing, a metric where scores ranged from 3 to 9.
+The Expression was on the slower side earning a 4 out of 10 in our printing speed testing where scores ranged from 3 to 9.